Community Resources

 The Midland County Inclusion Alliance regularly offers workshops and opportunities for learning and conversation on a variety of diversity, equity, inclusion, and access topics.

-How can we keep building a deeply inclusive community during these times of unrest and uncertainty?
-How do we more genuinely connect with neighbors, coworkers, friends, and family who may see the world differently?
-Join the Midland County Inclusion Alliance for a free, four-workshop series in 2025 that will help us to build bridges and strengthen relationships in ways we might not have thought possible.
+Join the Midland County Inclusion Alliance for a free, four-week workshop series that will help us to build bridges and strengthen relationships in ways we might not have thought possible.

 MIDLAND PANEL ON INCLUSIVE LANGUAGE: VIRTUAL LUNCH CONVERSATION